17 Best Horse Breeds for Dressage

 14. Selle Francais

-Historically the Selle Francais horse has been bred to perform in dressage and is still the preferred horse of many riders.
+Historically, the Selle Francais horse has been bred to perform in dressage and is still the preferred horse by many riders.

 A Selle Francais typically stands 14-16 hands high and weighs approximately 1,400 lbs.
 Horses of this breed have well-developed chests.

-Their well-built chest gives them a relatively upright stature which helps provide them with an appearance of nobility and elegance.
+Their well-built chest gives them a relatively upright stature, which helps them look noble and elegant.

 15. Belgian Warmblood